kentik/docker-monitor/README.md

 # Docker Container Monitoring

-Tools that help you effortlessly monitor realtime and historical memory, cpu, and network usage of running Docker containers, and share the dashboards with your team.
+Monitor realtime and historical memory, cpu, and network usage of running Docker containers, and share the dashboards with your team.